-The Division of Professional Ministry Studies offers the Master of Ministry, Specialist in Ministry, Doctor of Pastoral Theology, Master of Divinity and the Doctor of Ministry degrees.
+The Division of Professional Ministry Studies offers the Master of Ministry, Master of Divinity and the Doctor of Ministry degrees.
 These programs provide emphasis on ministry philosophy and practice for those who are preparing for the ministry or who have spent time in the pastorate or on the mission field.

-The Division of Graduate Studies offers five Masters of Arts degrees and one Master of Divinity degree.
-The Doctor of Philosophy degree in Old Testament Interpretation, New Testament Interpretation, and Biblical and Systematic Theology are also offered and provide opportunities for advanced study in religion for those who wish to teach on the college or seminary level or engage in a ministry of research and writing.
+The Division of Graduate Studies offers Masters of Arts degrees in Bible, Biblical Studies and Ministry; and one Master of Divinity degree.
+The Doctor of Philosophy degree in Theological Studies Is also offered and provide opportunities for advanced study in religion for those who wish to teach on the college or seminary level or engage in a ministry of research and writing.